Ok folks, it’s that time again – time to test the latest RAW converters to see how they fare when presented with a challenging image.

 - Luminar (again, too soft)

 - Exposure X4 – fiddle as I might with the settings, the noise remained.
-It also took forever to respond to each and every change, so my patience ran out.
+It also took forever to respond to every change, so my patience ran out.

 The final result